Web and Graphic Design Trends for 2022

 However, it must be noted that this doesn’t work for all websites.
 Single-page web design is best reserved if the topic/content being presented is narrow (for example, portfolios or businesses with less than 3 products).

 Infinite scrolling – This means that content loads continuously as the user scrolls down the webpage.
 Developers can opt to forego pagination altogether or add an option for the user to scroll further (or make use of the “load more” button).
 This type of web design, however, works best for websites that are discovery-based (the “learn more” theme).
-Websites that are more intricate which require more functionality may work better with the classic tab-driven web design.
+Websites that are more intricate and require more functionality may work better with the classic tab-driven web design.

 3. Split-screen layout design